• Skip to primary navigation

 Pour the spinach smoothie into glasses.
 This makes one large smoothie or two medium smoothies.

-A high power blender will create the best texture.
-If you don't have a high power blender chop the spinach into chunks first to help the blender create the best texture.
+• A high-power blender will create the best texture.
+If you don't have a high-power blender, chop the spinach into chunks first to help the blender create the best texture.

-If you want a bright green smoothie use light colored fruit like frozen pineapple or frozen mango.
+• If you want a bright green smoothie, use light colored fruit like frozen pineapple or frozen mango.
 If you want to hide the green color use blueberries or blackberries.

 You will need a blender to make this smoothie!
-The more high power and sharper the blade, the better the spinach will blend and create a great texture overall.
+The more powerful and sharper the blade, the better the spinach will blend and create a great texture overall.
 If you are looking to make smoothies often I would recommend investing in a good blender.
 I have a vitamix that I use on average twice a day: I love and recommend it!

 My family loves to drink our daily breakfast smoothie out of straws!
 We enjoy the silicone-bending straws the most!
 They are easy to wash with a straw brush.